BOOTCTL(1) bootctl BOOTCTL(1)

 Removes a boot loader entry including the files it refers to.

-Takes a single boot loader entry ID string or a glob pattern
+Takes an optional boot loader entry ID string or a glob

-as argument.
-Referenced files such as kernel or initrd are
+pattern as argument.
+Referenced files such as the kernel,

 Added in version 253.